Generalized Degrees Freedom of Noncoherent MIMO Channels with Asymmetric Link Strengths: Abstract

 \section{Abstract}

-We study the generalized degrees of freedom (gDoF) of the block-fading noncoherent multiple input multiple output (MIMO) channel with asymmetric distributions of link strengths, and a coherence time of $T$ symbol durations.
-We derive the optimal signaling structure for communication for asymmetric MIMO, which is distinct from that for the MIMO with identically independent distributed (i.i.d.) links.
-We extend the existing results for single input multiple output (SIMO) with i.i.d. links to the asymmetric case, proving that selecting the statistically best antenna is gDoF-optimal.
-Using the gDoF result for SIMO, we prove that for $T=1$, the gDoF is zero for MIMO channels with arbitrary link strengths, extending the result for MIMO with i.i.d. links.
-We show that selecting the statistically best antenna is gDoF-optimal for multiple input single output (MISO) channel.
+We study the generalized degrees of freedom (gDoF) of block-fading noncoherent multiple input multiple output (MIMO) channels with asymmetric distributions of link strengths and a coherence time of $T$ symbol durations.
+We derive the optimal signaling structure for communication for the asymmetric MIMO channel, which is distinct from that for the MIMO channel with independent and identically distributed (i.i.d.) links.
+We extend the existing results for the single input multiple output (SIMO) channel with i.i.d. links to the asymmetric case, proving that selecting the statistically best antenna is gDoF-optimal.
+Using the gDoF result for the SIMO channel, we prove that for $T=1$, the gDoF is zero for MIMO channels with arbitrary link strengths.

+{} We show that selecting the statistically best antenna is gDoF-optimal for the multiple input single output (MISO) channel.
 We also derive the gDoF for the $2\times2$ MIMO channel with different exponents in the direct and cross links.
-In this setting, we show that it is always necessary to use both the antennas to achieve the optimal gDoF, in contrast to the results for $2\times2$ MIMO with i.i.d. links.
+In this setting, we show that it is always necessary to use both the antennas to achieve the gDoF, in contrast to the results for the $2\times2$ MIMO channel with i.i.d. links.
 We show that having weaker crosslinks, gives gDoF gain compared to the case with i.i.d. links.
-For noncoherent MIMO with i.i.d. links, the traditional method of training each transmit antenna independently is degrees of freedom (DoF) optimal, whereas we observe that for the asymmetric $2\times2$ MIMO, the traditional training is not gDoF-optimal.
-We extend this observation to a larger $M\times M$ MIMO by demonstrating a strategy that can achieve larger gDoF than a traditional training-based method.
+For the noncoherent MIMO channel with i.i.d. links, the traditional method of training each transmit antenna independently is degrees of freedom (DoF) optimal, whereas we observe that for the asymmetric $2\times2$ MIMO channel, the traditional training is not gDoF-optimal.
+We extend this observation to a larger $M\times M$ MIMO channel by demonstrating a strategy that can achieve larger gDoF than a traditional training-based method.